Iran, big powers agree to hold more nuclear talks in June

 “Maximum pressure is not yet being felt by Iran,” the official said, adding there were many other potential sanctions that remained to be employed.

-The powers want Iran to send its more highly refined uranium abroad and close an underground plant devoted to 20 percent enrichment which is largely invulnerable to air strikes.
+The powers want Iran to send its more highly refined uranium abroad, close an underground plant devoted to 20 percent enrichment which is largely invulnerable to air strikes and submit to more intrusive U.N. nuclear inspections.

-In return, the United States, Russia, China, France, Britain and Germany have offered fuel to keep Iran’s medical isotope reactor running, assistance in nuclear safety and an end to an embargo on spare parts for Iran’s ageing civilian aircraft.
+In return, they have offered fuel to keep Iran’s medical isotope reactor running, assistance in nuclear safety and an end to a ban on spare parts for Iran’s ageing civilian aircraft.

-Rising tension over the past year has pushed global oil prices upwards as the West has broadened sanctions to bar Iran’s crude exports and the specter of Middle East war has increased with the threat of possible Israeli strikes on Iran’s nuclear installations.
+A senior hardline Iranian cleric was dismissive.
+“They keep saying Iran should take confidence-building steps.
+How many times should Iran do this?
+You have inspected our nuclear sites a number of times and have not found anything,” Ahmad Khatami said in a sermon at Friday prayers in Tehran.

-Israel is believed to be the only Middle East country with nuclear weapons but regards Iran’s nuclear aspirations as a mortal threat given its calls for the demise of the Jewish state.
+“The P5+1 should know that the Iranian nation is not the kind to submit to blackmail and ... that (our) people are here and are standing firm on their rights.”

 The Islamic Republic has repeatedly ruled out suspending all enrichment as called for by several U.N.
 Security Council resolutions, saying nuclear energy is a matter of national sovereignty and pride in technological progress.

-Additional reporting by Patrick Markey and William Maclean in Baghdad, Marcus George and Isabel Coles in Dubai, Zahra Hosseinian in Zurich, Fredrik Dahl in Vienna and Paul Eckert in Washington; Writing by Mark Heinrich and Jon Hemming; Editing by Angus MacSwan and Giles Elgood
+Additional reporting by Patrick Markey and William Maclean in Baghdad, Marcus George and Isabel Coles in Dubai, Zahra Hosseinian in Zurich, Fredrik Dahl in Vienna and Paul Eckert in Washington; Writing by Jon Hemming; Editing by Mark Heinrich